rm2/CLAutoThumbnailer/_sources/faq.txt

    |CLATN| is a **Command Line** program.
 However, it's been written to
-   make it possible to bolt on a user interface at a later time since the command-line option processing is done separately from the actually thumbnail generation stuff.
+   make it possible to bolt on a user interface at a later time since the command-line option processing is done separately from the actual thumbnail generation stuff.
 (Don't hold your breathe though).

 #.
 Why doesn't |CLATN| use my fancy NVIDIA GPU to speed up thumbnail
    generation?